gnfisher/tw_schedule_it/README.md

     Talk name (duration)

 Duration should be in minutes, like this `30min` or for lightning talks of 5-minutes, you can simply put `lightning`.
-Here is a breif example:
+Here is a brief example:

     Writing Fast Tests Against Enterprise Rails 60min Overdoing it in Python 45min